Migrate for Anthos and GKE gives you three basic ways to interact with the services and resources necessary to perform migrations:

 gcloudto manage both your development workflow and your GCP resources.

-- The Migrate for Anthos
+- The Migrate for Anthos and GKE

 migctlcommand-line tool to generate a migration plan, then review and update the plan with input from key stakeholders, such as the application owner, security admin, storage admin, etc.

 - A temporary Compute Engine virtual machine instance.